 Why do you call it a theatrical haunt?

-We have an interactive storyline, and a game or challenge to send our patrons on each year.
+We have an interactive storyline and a game and challenge to send our patrons on each year.

 The story changes from year to year, however it always remains true to our basic legend and the characters of the castle.
 You will take your time going through with your guide.
 So you’ll see everything.
 And everything will see you.

-Depending on the Creatures you encounter, and what ‘denizens’ are in the Castle, your tour can even change from night to night This is why we have customers who come more than once a season.
+Depending on the creatures you encounter and what ‘denizens’ are in the Castle, your tour may even be different from night to night This is why we have customers who come more than once a season.

 Is it scary?

 Vampires?
 Werewolves?
 Zombies?
-Yes, yes, yes.
-Ax murdering psycho’s you could meet on the street?
+Yes, yes, YES.
+Axe murderers and psychos you could meet on the street?
 Not so much.
 Neither are there clowns or chainsaws.
 They don’t make sense in our castle, so we don’t have them.

 Is it a ride?